lanl/spotlight/docs/index.rst

 =========

 Spotlight is a Python package for parallelized optimization of Rietveld refinement plans.
-This documentation has several sections for: guidance in installation, examples optimizing Rietveld refinement plans, documentation on the file formats for ``spotlight_minimize`` (the executable for optimization), and code documentation for Spotlight.
+This documentation has several sections for: guidance in installation, an example optimizing Rietveld refinement plans with documentation on the file formats, and code documentation for Spotlight.

 .. toctree::
     :caption: Installation: